realvorl/jiggler/README.md

-# jiggler
+# This is "jiggler"
-another 100 lines of code, but this time in Python for the console
+another 100 lines of code, but this time in Python, for the terminal.

 ## short descriptoion
 this is intended to be the counterpart to https://github.com/realvorl/bubblegum